-Macroeconomic Outlook as of October 2025
+Macroeconomic Outlook as of November 2025

 • Key risk: If the Fed maintains restrictive policy too long while the economy weakens, growth could be impaired.
-Equally, cutting too quickly while inflation remains sticky could reignite
+Equally, cutting too quickly while inflation remains sticky could reignite.

 • 2.
 Inflation Dynamics - Inflation is sticky (around 3%) and likely to stay above historical 2% target.
 Challenging times for traditional fixed income positioning continue.